 Then a breakthrough discovery provided the answer.
 In 1995, Dr. Cardon found and translated a 1418 Florentine recipe for a vat process that used an indigoid plant called woad.
+Woad could be used in processing the blue dye from the Murex snail.
 This technique involved fermentation.
 Woad leaves were placed into hot alkaline water and allowed to set for awhile, and then the resulting liquid became capable of reducing indigo.
 Research revealed that this fermentation process was not purely chemical but rather microbiological.

 The “P’til Tekhelet” foundation learned about the breakthrough and requested John Edmonds of England, a retired engineer who had been interested in ancient dyeing for years, to attempt to repeat the process.

 Unfortunately when Mr. Edmonds found that woad fermentation brings its own indigo in, he felt it obscured the results of how much indigo that Murex contributed.
 So, he turned to fermentation from cockles’ meat.